techidaily/site-win11-tips/source/_posts/quick-guide-unlocking-windows-11.md

  Here's how to disable the lock screen on Windows 11 using Ultimate Windows Tweaker:

-1. Visit the[Ultimate Windows Tweaker website](https://www.thewindowsclub.com/ultimate-windows-tweaker-4-windows-10) and download the app.
+1. Visit the [Ultimate Windows Tweaker website](https://www.thewindowsclub.com/ultimate-windows-tweaker-4-windows-10) and download the app.
 2. Extract the Ultimate Windows Tweaker archive to a new folder.
 3. Now, right-click on the**UltimateWindowsTweaker.exe** file, and select the**Run as administrator** option.
 4. Click on the**Search for Tweaks** option.
 Type**disable lock screen** and press the**Enter** key.